-Lighthouse Catholic Media and Ignatius Press identified a need for a missalette that focuses on the texts that the Church has chosen to be sung for the Mass, namely, the Propers of the Mass (in particular, the Entrance and Communion antiphons).
+Lighthouse Catholic Media (now the Augustine Institute) and Ignatius Press identified a need for a missalette that focuses on the texts that the Church has chosen to be sung for the Mass, namely, the Propers of the Mass (in particular, the Entrance and Communion antiphons).
 At the same time, such a resource needs to be practical for the average Catholic parish.

 What makes the Ignatius Pew Missal different from other missalettes?

 The Ignatius Pew Missal is different from other missalettes in many ways, but especially in one: it contains the Entrance and Communion antiphons for Sundays and major feasts of the liturgical year set to simple chant melodies.
 The intention is that a choir, cantor, or even the congregation will be able to sing these chants at Mass.